 Bay Bridge Steel

-OMCA has seated a highly qualified selection committee with expertise in public art, art administration, landscape architecture, structural engineering and the history of the bridge to review proposed projects and award the available bridge steel.
-The museum has also engaged an independent program consultant with extensive public art experience to help administer the Bay Bridge Steel Program.
+The Museum assembled a highly qualified selection committee with expertise in public art, art administration, landscape architecture, structural engineering, and the history of the bridge to review proposed projects and award the available bridge steel.
+An independent program consultant, Leslie Pritchett, with extensive public art experience, administers the Bay Bridge Steel Program.

-Applications will be considered for projects that are destined for the public realm within the state of California and that meet key criteria, including celebrating or evoking the bridge, its importance as an iconic structure, and/or its history in a creative way.
-Specific selection criteria are outlined in the materials available for download below.
-The selection committee will review proposals and award specific elements of cleaned and salvaged steel, at no charge, to successful applicants.
+Three rounds of applications spanned an 18-month period, ending in December 2016.
+All applications were considered for projects destined for the public realm within the state of California and that met key criteria, including celebrating or evoking the bridge, its history, or its importance as an iconic structure.
+The selection committee reviewed proposals and awarded specific elements of salvaged and remediated steel, at no charge, to successful applicants.